Wouterzet/Deneir/Notes.md

 Players can learn its weaknesses in the following ways:

 There are notes from a farmer about umbilical cords of lifestock (maybe not) or the stems of fruit (maybe better) that are supplying them with energy.
 Growing a record sized gourd??? hmmm
 The Atropal is connected to the Warp core with an umbilical cord.
 The supply of energy from the core through the Atropol causes an aura of necrotic energy around the atropol as leftover energy is exuded.
-This is also why the warp core no longer has enough energy for teleportation as the core is damaged.
+This is also why the warp core is no longer capable of teleportation as the core is damaged.

 However they cannot even get close to the umbilical cord because of the necrotic energy.
 But the party may ask [[Mamma Yaga]] for help with creating anti necrotic wards

 They can find [[Annie Miller]] in Toril village who seemingly has "eyes in the back of her head" as she knows the children of the village are sneaking up on her while she is knitting on her porch.
 After more prying she reveals that after all these years alive she just feels peoples energy.
 That was also when she felt her husband had passed away when she felt him go invisible.

 [[Maybell Miller]] is crying in [[Marla Miller]]'s arms while she tries to soothe them. [[Soho Peabody]] has made his own earplugs using wax and ... that blocks out the specific frequency of the babies wail.
 He does not have enough for the party but he knows where they can probably get more.

 About the Warp device